-Catalytic Communities’ mission is to create models for effective integration between informal and formal settlements in cities across the globe, based on the experience of Rio de Janeiro.
-Catalytic Communities is dedicated to improving the quality of life for all Rio de Janeiro residents by driving a more creative, inclusive and empowering integration between the city’s informal and formal communities, in which the city’s favelas are recognized for their heritage status and their residents fully served as equal citizens.
-This is done through a combination of education, research, training, strategic communications, technology, networks, advocacy, and participatory planning.
+Catalytic Communities’ mission is to generate models for effective community-led and people-centered development of informal settlements in cities across the globe, based on the experience of Rio de Janeiro, with the city’s favelas achieving recognition of their heritage status and residents being served as equal citizens.
+This is done through a combination of education, research, training, networking exchanges, strategic communications, technology, mapping, advocacy, and participatory planning.

 Strategy & Vision